• Docs

 JSX Element

-With the JSX factory, you can use cerberus.<element> syntax to create JSX elements that support css and asChild props.
+With the JSX factory, you can use cerberus.<element> syntax to create JSX elements that support css, asChild, and style props.

 import { cerberus } from "@cerberus/react"